bfreis/otp/README.md

     brew install coreutils openssl bash

-## Status and roadmap
+## Status

-Currently, this script simply implements the algorithms and passes all the test cases defined in the specifications.

-The goal is to allow the generation of HOTP and TOTP based on secret-specification parameters passed either through cmd line arguments or stdin.
+The algorithm implements HOTP and TOTP, with arbitrary number of digits, and supports multiple hashing algorithms.
+It passes all the tests from the specs, including sha1, sha256, and sha512 TOTPs.

+The script parses cmd line arguments, and generates HOTP and TOTP values according to the otp options specified.
+The script doesn't yet support arbitrary datetimes for TOTP - it just uses 'now'.

+To see what options are available, try:

+    ./otp --help

+## Roadmap

+- Implement processing of arbitrary datetimes for TOTP

+- Implement generating a few past and future TOTP codes (to help with sync)

+- Implement URI parsing

+- Implement STDIN processing

 The stdin use case is intended to allow easy integration with command-line based secret storage, such as https://www.passwordstore.org/, or https://github.com/lastpass/lastpass-cli.